 Though most people have at least heard about antioxidants, the vast majority of people do not fully understand what they are or even why they are important to the health of the body.
-To keep diseases away from the body, there must be antioxidants present.
-Antioxidants provide a front line of protection against all types of invasive diseases and health concerns that can place a person’s health in danger.

 Free radicals are unstable atoms that are seeking to bond with other atoms so they can steal one of their outer shell electrons.
-This creates a chain reaction of cell damage that can result in DNA mutations that lead to cancerous growths and other diseases.

 They are found in many fruits and vegetables, some seafood, and marine plants.
 Though there are countless antioxidant compounds, the most common natural antioxidants are vitamin A, vitamin C, vitamin E, Lycopene, and Beta-Carotene.

 Though the human body naturally produces antioxidants that protect against free radical attacks, there are often many more free radicals than antioxidants present in the body.
 Unfortunately, the vast majority of people are not feeding their bodies the nutrients they need so free radicals are free to begin attacking the cells and wreaking havoc in the body.

 When antioxidants are present in high numbers in the body, the body has the protection it needs against free radical activity.
 In some cases, antioxidants act as protection against the free radicals while some seek to undue the damage that has been caused to the cells.

 The most effective way of increasing the body’s antioxidant levels is eating a diet that is full of fresh fruits, vegetables, and whole grain.
 While many of these foods contain antioxidants, there are some choices that can skyrocket the antioxidant levels in the body: